COVID-19 saliva tests you can take at home have finally arrived

 These problems have resulted in concern about the reliability of home testing, especially given the potential for contamination or disturbance from the shipping process.

 RUCDR’s saliva test is the second FDA-authorized at-home test to hit the market.
 In April, LabCorp received an emergency-use authorization for a nasal swab test called Pixel.
 The Pixel test is less invasive than the more typical nasopharyngeal test, where a doctor or nurse swabs the deep upper nasal cavity.
 However, the nasopharyngeal test is still regarded as the best option for testing when available.
-Neither is officially FDA approved.
+Neither has gone through the FDA’s typical approval process.

 Dudum acknowledges these tests are not perfect.
 “If you get a negative result, it is possible that you still have the virus,” says Dudum.
 He says his physicians will be following guidance from the CDC as they work with patients to maintain social distancing and self-quarantine as needed even if they test negative.
 He says that Hims will be communicating positive case rates to public health officials, but that the company has limited ability to monitor false positives.